iqbal-mn694/wordnalyst/README.md

-# Django Project
+# Wordnalyst Project

-This is a simple Django project.
+This is a simple Django projec.

 ## Prerequisites